FrankenVoron/DoomCube-2/Mods/mvieleers/adxl_mount_w_umbilical/README.md

 The only thing I did to it, was to add two cutouts that allow two 3mm tie-wraps to be attached to the mount.
 This can be used to secure an umbilical to the X-carriage.

-![ADXL Mount with Umbilical mount](Images/overview.png) This mod replaces the square feet and the upper and lower corner caps from the original DoomCube.
+![ADXL Mount with Umbilical mount](Images/overview.png)

 ### Hardware
 Part|QTY